GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Usage

-Run the script with the following command:
+Run the script with the following terminal command:

 </br>